Cap & Gown Pick-up

 Personalized commencement announcements may be ordered from Herff Jones, but should be ordered in advance to ensure timely receipt.

 Caps and gowns do NOT need to be ordered through this site.
-Your free cap and gown will be picked up from the bookstore.
+Your free cap and gown can be picked up during the Exit Counseling and Cap and Gown Pick Up Fair on April 23 and 24 from 10am-2pm in the Atrium, or from the Denver Campus Bookstore beginning April 25.

 What to Wear and How to Wear It